Updated: 12 January 2026 by Sylwia (MyCrochetory)

 Step-by-Step Instructions

-Step 1: Start with a foundation row by chaining the needed stitches plus two.
-Place your first half double crochet (HDC) into the 3rd chain from the hook.
-Work HDC stitches across the row.
+Chain the required number of stitches plus two.
+Place your first half double crochet into the third chain from the hook, then work half double crochet stitches across the row.

-Step 2: At the end of the row, chain 2.
-This chain is just a turning aid and does not count as a stitch.
-Turn your work.
+When you reach the end of the row, chain two and turn your work.
+This chain helps you turn but does not count as a stitch.

-Step 3: Yarn over, insert your hook into the very first stitch (the one directly below the turning chain).
-Yarn over, pull up a loop.
-Yarn over again and pull through all three loops to complete the first HDC
+Yarn over and insert your hook into the very first stitch of the row, right below the turning chain.
+Pull up a loop and complete the half double crochet.

-Step 6: Repeat the process: Chain 2, turn, and always start the new row by placing your first HDC in the very first stitch.
+Repeat the same setup for each new row.
+Chain two, turn, and always start the row by working into the very first stitch.

 This method helps you avoid gaps and keep your edges straight, giving your project a polished, professional look!